weeebr/dizzlefolio/README.md

 ## Under the hood

-Investbrain is a Laravel PHP web application that has an extensible market data provider interface.
+Dizzlefolio is a Laravel PHP web application that has an extensible market data provider interface.
 Out of the box, we feature many market data providers.
 But intrepid developers can [create their own providers](#custom-providers)!
 We also offer integrations with OpenAI and Ollama for our ["chat with your holdings"](#chat-with-your-holdings) capability.
 Finally, of course we have robust support for i18n, a11y, and dark mode.

 ## Self hosting

-For ease of installation, we _highly recommend_ installing Investbrain using the provided [Docker Compose](https://github.com/investbrainapp/investbrain/blob/main/docker-compose.yml) file, which uses the official Investbrain Docker image and includes all the necessary dependencies to seamlessly build everything you need to get started quickly!
+For ease of installation, we _highly recommend_ installing Dizzlefolio using the provided [Docker Compose](https://github.com/investbrainapp/investbrain/blob/main/docker-compose.yml) file, which uses the official Dizzlefolio Docker image and includes all the necessary dependencies to seamlessly build everything you need to get started quickly!

 Before getting started, you should already have [Docker Engine](https://docs.docker.com/engine/install/) installed on your machine.